+Using Quotations

-Using Quotations "Anger is a momentary madness, so control your passion or it will control you."
+"Anger is a momentary madness, so control your passion or it will control you."

 Have students discuss the meaning of this quote and how it feels to be controlled by anger.

-Addressing Multiple Learning Styles Have students create a checklist of actions to take when they feel themselves becoming angry.
+Addressing Multiple Learning Modes

+Have students create a checklist of actions to take when they feel themselves becoming angry.

 Ask students to share the checklist they have written with the class.
 Allow students to offer suggestions to each other.

+Homework

-Writing in Your Journal Have students write about the amount of impact the movie industry has on people.
+Have students write about the amount of impact the movie industry has on people.
 Have them discuss whether we are reflections of what is in the movies or if the movies are a reflection of real life.
 They should also discuss if the movies accurately reflect how people handle anger.

 Discuss this topic as a whole class.

-Addressing Multiple Learning Styles Have students create posters to help younger children control their anger in conflict situations and to
+Using Technology

-Have students create posters to help younger children control their anger in conflict situations and to help them choose words that accurately reflect what they are feeling.
+Have students create a film to help younger children control their anger in conflict situations and to help them choose words that accurately reflect what they are feeling.
 Remind students to use language at the appropriate readability level of the intended audience.